9th8/up-to-date-real-world-haskell/11-testing-and-quality-assurance.md

 program run.
 This is useful in the context of testing, as it lets us observe precisely which functions, branches and expressions were evaluated.
-The result is precise knowledge about the percent of code tested, that\'s easy to obtain.
+The result is precise knowledge about the percent of code tested, that's easy to obtain.
 HPC comes with a simple utility to generate useful graphs of program coverage, making it easy to zoom in on weak spots in the test suite.